-- For the Netherlands it is assumed that an 'Energie akkoord' is signed. - For Germany we assumed that: - A reduced EEG-Umlage applies with a floor of 1 EUR/MWh (i.e. consumer qualifies as electricity intensive) - Exemption criterion is that the ratio of electricity costs to gross value added at factor costs amounts to 17% or 20%, depending on the sector in which the consumer has its activities - Note that the German government has approved a legislative proposal to abolish the EEG-Umlage as from 1/7/2022.
-As this proposal is going through the legislative process, this reduction has not been taken into account in this report. - A reduced KWK-Umlage of 0,3€/MWh applies for the consumption beyond 1000 MWh - Exemption criterion is that annual consumption >100 MWh and that the ratio electricity cost versus revenu > 4% - o A reduced StromNEV-Umlage of 0,25€/MWh applies for the consumption beyond 1000 MWh - Exemption criterion is that that the ratio electricity cost versus revenu > 4% - A reduced Offshore-Umlage of 0,3€/MWh applies for the consumption beyond 1000MWh - Exemption criterion is that that the ratio electricity cost versus revenu > 4% - That the reduced tariff for the Konzessionabgabe is not considered as it is only applicable for Mittelspannung
+- For Germany we assumed that: - A reduced EEG-Umlage applies with a floor of 1 EUR/MWh (i.e. consumer qualifies as electricity intensive) - Exemption criterion is that the ratio of electricity costs to gross value added at factor costs amounts to 17% or 20%, depending on the sector in which the consumer has its activities - Note that the EEG-Umlage has been abolished as from 1/7/2022. - o A reduced KWK-Umlage of 0,3€/MWh applies for the consumption beyond 1000 MWh - Exemption criterion is that annual consumption >100 MWh and that the ratio electricity cost versus revenu > 4% - A reduced StromNEV-Umlage of 0,25€/MWh applies for the consumption beyond 1000 MWh - Exemption criterion is that that the ratio electricity cost versus revenu > 4% - A reduced Offshore-Umlage of 0,3€/MWh applies for the consumption beyond 1000MWh - Exemption criterion is that that the ratio electricity cost versus revenu > 4% - That the reduced tariff for the Konzessionabgabe is not considered as it is only applicable for Mittelspannung